testit-tms/api-client-golang/docs/TestPlanWithTestSuiteTreeModel.md

 ### NewTestPlanWithTestSuiteTreeModel

-`func NewTestPlanWithTestSuiteTreeModel(status TestPlanStatusModel, id string, name string, projectId string, ) *TestPlanWithTestSuiteTreeModel`
+`func NewTestPlanWithTestSuiteTreeModel(status TestPlanStatusModel, createdById string, globalId int64, isDeleted bool, id string, name string, projectId string, ) *TestPlanWithTestSuiteTreeModel`

 NewTestPlanWithTestSuiteTreeModel instantiates a new TestPlanWithTestSuiteTreeModel object This constructor will assign default values to properties that have it defined,